Italian Trulli

 Finally re-enable crypto policies if it was disabled

-sudo update-crypto-policies --set DEFAULT sudo reboot
+sudo update-crypto-policies --set DEFAULT

 Enjoy CyberPanel on your Elevated AlmaLinux 9